thaybaldao/ces27-serie7/README.md

 ## Running the project

-To facilitate testing, this app was developed using the Expo framework.
+To facilitate testing, this app was developed using the *Expo framework*.
 Thus, to run it, just use the following command line:

 ### `expo start`

-After that, you can download **Expo client app** in your phone and scan the QR code that appears in the terminal in order to run the app directly in your device.
+After that, you can download *Expo client app* in your phone and scan the QR code that appears in the terminal in order to run the app directly in your device.

 Otherwise, you can use the following command line:
 ### `w`